-Old Dominion University Police maintain the University's combined Daily Crime and Fire Log of all incidents of a criminal nature occurring within the Old Dominion Police patrol jurisdiction.
-This log also lists all fires occurring in university residential facilities that have been reported to the University Police Department or to the Fire Prevention Manager.
+ODUPD maintains the VHS combined Daily Crime and Fire Log of all incidents of a criminal nature occurring within the VHS patrol jurisdiction.
+This log also lists all fires occurring in Hague Club Apartments.
 This log will include the incident type, the date the incident was reported, date and time of occurrence, and a general location of each reported incident, as well as the disposition of the incident, if this information is known.

-ODUPD posts these entries in the Daily Crime and Fire Log within two business days of receiving a report of an incident and reserves the right to exclude reports from the log in certain circumstances as permitted by law.
-The most recent 60 days of information is available online at the ODU PD website, or at ODU PD Headquarters, located at 4516 Monarch Way, during normal business hours.
+Entries in the VHS Daily Crime and Fire Log are within two business days of receiving a report of an incident and reserves the right to exclude reports from the log in certain circumstances as permitted by law.
+The most recent 60 days of information is available at ODUPD's VHS Campus location at, 700 W. Olney Rd., Room 1020 during normal business hours.
 Requests for logs older than 60 days will be made available within two business days.
-The ODU Daily Crime and Fire Log is located at https://www.odu.edu/police/clery.